 It probably doesn't help that the Eugenics Wars were supposedly occurring at the same time the series aired in real life.

 Official Trek lore states that the Eugenics Wars occurred between 1993 and 1996.
 It is also known that while a good portion of North America was involved and affected (specifically, the eastern coasts,) "Future's End" served to establish that Los Angeles and the west coast in general was still one such area where life continued on as normal.
+This is a bit of a Hand Wave though, as the west coast is still a part of the same country as the east coast.
+Plus, a great deal of the west coast's economy is based on trade with Asia, which was being ravaged by war at the time.

 Premature Eulogy: One glaring example is in the episode Coda where Janeway receives four whole minutes of this while floating between life and death, watching it play out.
 It's to be expected in a show where people die and come back to life every week.